Valerian Kuybyshev: Revolutionary career

-Between 1906 and 1914 Kuybyshev carried out subversive activities for the Bolsheviks throughout the Russian Empire, for which he was exiled to Narym in Siberia.
+Between 1906 and 1914 Kuybyshev carried out subversive activities for the Bolsheviks throughout the Russian Empire, for which he was exiled to Narym (near Tomsk) in Siberia.
 There together with Yakov Sverdlov, he set up a local Bolshevik organization.
-In May 1912 he fled and returned to Omsk, where he was arrested the next month, and imprisoned for a year.
+In May 1912 he fled from exile and returned to Omsk, where he was arrested the next month, and imprisoned for a year.
 He was transferred to Tambov to live independently under police surveillance, but soon fled again, whereafter he spent 1913–14 encouraging civil unrest in the cities of Saint Petersburg, Kharkov, and Vologda.
 He relocated to Samara in 1917; and became president of the local soviet—a position he held at the time of the 1917 October Revolution and for the next year.
 During the Russian Civil War of 1917-1923 he chaired the revolutionary committee of Samara province and became a political commissar in the First and Fourth Red Armies.